ijacksondesign/Horiseon/README.md

 1. **Step 2:** Next I opened the HTML file and did a quick run through and made comments throughout that labeled the different parts of the file so that whenever someone viewed the code it was easy to tell what was where.

-1. **Step 3:** Then I ran through the CSS file making comments and taking note of areaswhere code could be consolidated.
+1. **Step 3:** Then I ran through the CSS file making comments and taking note of areas where code could be consolidated.

 1. **Step 4:** Began the process of tweaking the code.
     1. Swapped out divs for more descriptive elements such as header, footer, nav, section, article, and aside.